 By the late 1980's, the Australian Government had decided that there were too many individual tertiary institutions across the country and set about an agenda of forced amalgamations.
 This meant that by the beginning of 1992 (only some seventeen years), our organisation had grown from a compact one campus institution in a quiet bush setting - to a major Australian university boasting four campuses and four additional institutions (Mount Gravatt Teacher's College - Mount Gravatt campus, Gold Coast College of Advanced Education - Gold Coast campus, Queensland College of Art and Queensland Conservatorium - South Bank campus) coming under the Griffith University banner.
-Our fifth and final campus (Logan) opened in 1998 and was established to specifically address the interests and needs of potential students in the Logan City Area.
-After an original one campus student enrollment of 451 in 1975, today over 47 000 students from around the world study across our five campuses via a variety of on-campus, external and online study modes.
+Our fifth campus (Logan) opened in 1998 and was established to specifically address the interests and needs of potential students in the Logan City Area.
+After an original one campus student enrollment of 451 in 1975, today nearly 50 000 students from around the world study across our five campuses via on-campus, external and digital study modes.